5 Types of Construction Cost Estimation and How to Do It

 Indirect costs can add up quickly, so estimators should take their time assessing them and ensuring all the expenses are appropriately listed in the construction estimating document.

 If you miss indirect costs during the estimation process, it can lead to significant budget overran later in the project.
-This is why you need to keep track of all the additional expenses and ensure they are properly accounted for.
+This is why you need to keep track of all the additional costs and ensure they are properly accounted for.

 Escalation